Intro to classifiers

 What do the green and red colors mean?

-Sort by prediction
+Sort by confidence score

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.